 Our weekend began, like most people’s, on Friday night.
-Anna finished work, came home, took a Nanna-nap and then it was out for the night.
+Anna finished work, came home, took a Nanna-nap, and then it was out for the night.
 First stop, the Biergarten at the Hofgarten, on the banks of the Rhine.
 It was the perfect night for some libations; It was a sunny, reasonably warm Friday night and, due to daylight savings, would remain so until after 9pm.

 We stuck around until about 10pm, but by this time the wind was blowing off the water and it was getting quite chilly.
 As I have mentioned before, I have a goal for the eleven weeks we’re in Europe: I need to try 200 different beers.
-The Biergarten is a great place, it has a fun atmosphere and everybody is there just to have a great time.
+The Biergarten is a great place, it has a fun atmosphere, and everybody is there just to have a great time.
 I’m a creature of habit and I know I’ll keep going back there, but my beer challenge is a good thing.
 It makes us branch out and try to find new places.
-I’ve had everything at the Biergarten and there are plenty of beer halls and microbreweries here, so that shouldn’t be a problem, except that the beer halls make Anna sleepy.
-The ones you find in Bonn are not the raucous type that you see on TV and in movies.
-They are actually quite mellow, dimly lit places with no music, just a bunch of middle-aged men and a few women sitting around, drinking.
+I’ve had everything at the Biergarten and there are plenty of beer halls and microbreweries here so that shouldn’t be a problem, except that the beer halls make Anna sleepy.
+The ones you find in Bonn are not the raucous type that you see on TV and in movies, they are actually quite mellow, dimly lit places with no music, just a bunch of middle-aged men and a few women sitting around, drinking.
 It suits me fine, but Anna needs aural or visual stimulation, otherwise she tanks.
 We went to a beer hall and stayed for a few beers, then it was off home for a couple more and some TV.
 Never fear, we still have tomorrow.

 Saturday, April 25, 2015

 Saturday here was cold and grey, a little rain here and there and eerily quiet.
 There were very few people around at all, but we have no idea why.
-There was a cafe in the Altstadt that Anna wanted to try, which is about a five kilometre walk from our place, but after much looking we came to the conclusion that it had ceased to exist.
-Instead, we stopped at Italian restaurant where the pizza I ordered turned out to have a circumference roughly 30% larger than the plate on which it sat and Anna’s pasta was piled half a foot high.
+There was a cafe in the Altstadt that Anna wanted to try, which is about a five kilometre (3.1 mile) walk from our place, but after much looking we came to the conclusion that it had ceased to exist.
+Instead, we stopped at an Italian restaurant where the pizza I ordered turned out to have a circumference roughly 30% larger than the plate on which it sat and Anna’s pasta was piled half a foot high.
 I do most of the cooking at home, so we are still coming to terms with the size of the portions here.
 We decided that we should probably attempt to walk that lunch off and perhaps try to have something small for dinner, so the bulk of the afternoon was spent walking around the shops, mainly just browsing.

 On our walk to the Altstadt we had stopped by a restaurant near our place called Matthieu’s to make reservations for dinner.
 Matthieu’s is always full and every time we’ve attempted to enter we get asked if we have a booking and our response is always met with “Sorry, then”.
 Not this time.
 From the outside it looks like an old pub, but inside it’s all middle-class forty-somethings.